 Firstly, they urge leaders to build trust by creating an environment “where people feel safe expressing themselves freely.”
 This calls for “setting a tone of honest discourse and getting comfortable with vulnerability—one’s own and others’.”

 Instead, leaders, as stewards of an organisation’s culture, “must undergo the same shifts of heart, mind, and behaviour that they want for the organisation as a whole and then translate those personal shifts into real, lasting change in their companies” in order to dismantle systems of discrimination and subordination.
-This means leaders need to educate themselves.
-They need to learn how privilege and oppression operate in society and within the wider organisational culture and use “their personal experience to spur collective learning and systemic change.”
+This means leaders need to educate themselves on how privilege and oppression operate in society and within the wider organisational culture, and use “their personal experience to spur collective learning and systemic change.”

 The third action is to actively “embrace a wide range of styles and voices”, but before they can do this effectively, they have to understand how certain norms within the organisation might “implicitly discourage certain behavioural styles or silence certain voices.”